funkelab/finn/tools/perfmon/README.md

 ```

 To take a specific example, let's say that we want to monitor `Layer.refresh`
-while interacting with a multi-scale image in napari.
+while interacting with a multi-scale image in finn.

 First, we would call the run command with the slicing config and one of the
 built-in example scripts: